SyedMustafaImam/MERN-Stack-Course-Work/README.md

 # MERN CRUD APPLICATION

-### Instructions to Run this projects
+### Instructions to Run this project

 1. Download or clone it to your local PC.
-2. Both the client and server need to run seperatly on different terminals.
+2. Both the client and server need to run separately on different terminals.
 3. Install <b>dependencies</b> for **server**, open up your terminal or Shell:
    1. `cd server`
    2. `npm install`